-Having an adverse health issue can oftentimes make it more difficult to qualify for life insurance coverage.
+Having an adverse health issue can oftentimes make it tough to purchase a life insurance policy.
 This is because the insurance underwriters can be more fearful of taking on too much risk of an insured causing a costly claim.

-Those who have been diagnosed with Ankylosing Spondylitis may have had trouble finding life insurance in the past.
-However, the good news is that it is possible to not only obtain the coverage that you need, but to purchase it with an affordable premium price – provided that you know where to look.
+People with Ankylosing Spondylitis may have had trouble finding life insurance in the past.
+However, the good news is that it is possible to not only obtain the coverage that you need but to purchase it with an affordable premium price.

 Ankylosing Spondylitis, or AS, is a type of inflammatory disease that can affect the axial skeleton, as well as the peripheral and other structures outside of a particular joint.
 Some of the other more common areas that are affected by this disease can include the moveable joints of the knees, hips, shoulders, and fingers.

 In addition, individuals may also show signs of erosion in their vertebral discs – including osteoporosis.
-Many of those who suffer from this condition will typically have dull pain in the affected areas, and may also have stiffness and / or immobility.
+Many of those will typically have dull pain in the affected areas, and may also have stiffness and / or immobility.

-What to Anticipate When Applying for Life Insurance Coverage
+What to Expect When Applying for Life Insurance Coverage

 - When were you initially diagnosed with Ankylosing Spondylitis?
 Both the symptoms and the complications of Ankylosing Spondylitis tend to occur over a long period of time.
 The longer you have had the condition, the more likely it is that you will develop complications.
 Therefore, if your diagnosis was recently (as versus in the more distant past), you may be more likely to qualify for a Standard life insurance policy rating.

-- What, if any, medications are you taking for your condition?
+- Have you been prescribed any medication for the condition?
 If you have been prescribed any type of medication for your condition, it is possible that you could still qualify for a Standard policy rating.
 However, in many cases, medications are oftentimes prescribed because an individual is experiencing back and / or neck pain.
 In these instances, it is possible that your policy could be bumped into a Mild Substandard rating category.

 - Do you have any type of postural deformity or spine misalignment or curvature due to your condition?
 If you have any type of postural deformity or spine misalignment or curvature, it could be an indication of more serious complications due to your condition.
 This being the case, your application for life insurance coverage may require additional evaluation by the underwriters.
 Should you also be limited in your physical activity such as being unable to drive, exercise, or to perform various daily living activities, there is a possibility that your application could be rated as a Severe Substandard, or even be declined altogether.